-Neuroticism/emotional stability and negative emotion is given a priority here on the big five traits.
-Based on the work of Psychologist Jerome Kagan, emotional instability could also be linked to an extremely introverted personality based on some research.
-MRI scans and studies in neurosciences have linked a high reactive Amygdala, part of the Limbic system in the brain to being introverted.
+Neuroticism: Emotional stability and negative emotions are given a priority here on the big five traits.
+Based on the work of Psychologist Jerome Kagan, emotional instability could also be linked to an extremely introverted personality.
+MRI scans and studies in neurosciences have linked a high reactive Amygdala, part of the limbic system in the brain, to being introverted.
 This link gives an explanation of why many introverts tend to be more reactive and sensitive to stresses and anxiety.